dcourv/endorsement_score/README.md

 ## What is this all about? ##

-What if social media algorithms tried not to maximize only engagement, but *reputational engagement*?
-What if content was promoted not only on the basis of how many people engaged with that content, but also *the reputation of those who engage with that content*?
-This program is a first hack at trying to evaluate an "endorsement score" of tweets or Mastodon statuses, which attempts to gauge the average reputation of those who have engaged with it.
+What if social media algorithms tried not to maximize only engagement, but *reputational engagement?* What if content was promoted not only on the basis of how many people engaged with that content, but also *the reputation of those who engage with that content?* This program is a first hack at evaluating an "endorsement score" of tweets or Mastodon statuses, which attempts to gauge the average reputation of those who have engaged with it.

 ## Installation ##